-US Airways Group Inc. (LCC) moved closer to a possible merger with bankrupt American Airlines by signing a pact to swap private financial and operations data, a step already taken by potential investor British Airways.
+US Airways Group Inc. (LCC:US) moved closer to a possible merger with bankrupt American Airlines by signing a pact to swap private financial and operations data, a step already taken by potential investor British Airways.

 The U.S. airlines will work “in close collaboration” with American’s unsecured creditors committee in the process, the carriers said in a statement today.
 The panel has a voice in major decisions during the bankruptcy, in which American has sought to restructure while keeping its independence.